moaamer2/Mask-Detection/README.md

-*------Mask Detection Project------*
+## Mask Detection Project

 Overview:
 ---------

-This project is designed to detect whether individuals are wearing face masks using deep learning and computer vision.
+This project is designed to detect whether individuals[README.md](https://github.com/user-attachments/files/18241315/README.md) are wearing face masks using deep learning and computer vision.
 The system can be used in real-time applications, such as surveillance systems, to ensure compliance with health and safety protocols.

 ---
 Features